 This decision can be a make-or-break for EOS-powered companies.
 Some companies jump to assigning the CEO or vice president of sales to this role, without considering whether the individual truly knows what it takes to grow a marketing program and organization.
 Companies that take time to consider the right background and experience needed for this position often achieve greater success.
 Regardless of who fills the role, one non-negotiable should be that they understand how to integrate all facets of a modern marketing program, and align those activities to revenue results.

 Before turning your EOS marketing strategy into an actionable plan, ask yourself if you have the right person in place to successfully fill the marketing accountability gap, or whether it’s time to look externally.
+This might be the ideal time to consider a Fractional CMO to help expedite impact, while lowering your hiring risk.

 2. Solidify your brand story